OLE-TRAINING/ole-training/README.md

 Template project to resolve some exercises.

 ## Flow to implement
-For each exercise of each module, a branch must be created from its respective develop branch to solve it. <br>
+For each module, a branch must be created from its respective develop branch to solve it. <br>
 After development is completed, a pull request by github should be opened for proper approval. <br>

 ## Common Exercises